g4edge/pyg4ometry-bitbucket/docs/source/pythonscripting.rst

 Registry and GDML output
 ------------------------

+Strictly speaking a registry class to store all of the GDML is not required.
+As with normal Geant4 given a ``lv`` pointer it should possible to form an aggregration hierarchy that contains all nessessary objects.
+Now GDML breaks this as the structure is built up using ``name`` tags.
+For example a placement requires a position.
+In G4 this would just be a pointer to an transformation object, but GDML has two mechanisms to represent this, firstly child nodes of a PhysicalVolume tag or secondly a position define, see below

 The registry class is a storage class for a complete GDML file.
 At the construction stage of almost all objects a registry is required.
 If the object is added to the resistry then it will appear explicitly in the GDML output

 Visualisation
 -------------